squid-cache/squid-cache.github.io/DeveloperResources.rst

 == Project organization ==
 ReleaseProcess describes the process and criteria used by the Squid Developers when making new Squid releases.

-WhoWeAre explains who are the people working on the squid project.
+WhoWeAre explains who the people working on the Squid project are.

 == Squid Code Sprint 2005 ==
 In October 2005 an informal squid sprint was held in Rivoli, hosted by GuidoSerassio.
 Some of the topics of discussion...